codingseb/Localization/README.md

 ```

 ### Implement your own file format
-If you want to support an other format than json, you can create your custom FileLanguageLoader.
+If you want to support an other format than json or yaml, you can create your custom FileLanguageLoader.
 Simply create a class that implement the ILocalizationFileLoader interface and add an instance of your class in the LocalizationLoader :

 ```csharp